 Children and Young Persons Mental Health service patient leaflet

 If you are a carer of someone with mental health problems and you believe that your caring role has had an impact on your mental health and wellbeing you should be able to get a carer’s assessment from your local authority.
-You can find out more information about.
+You can find out more information from:

 The East Kent Mental Health Team are working to deliver better mental health care for adults in East Kent.
 They developed the The East Kent Mental Health Strategy 2016 – 2021 to set out the priorities for improving mental health for the adult population of east Kent for 2016 to 2021.
+To read about the progress please download their bulletin 2019.

 The East Kent Mental Health Commissioning Team is working with people who use the service, carers and anyone else who is interested in shaping mental health services in the future.
 If you are interested in getting involved or want to join the mailing list, or want to comment on services please email the team at: email@example.com.